FILTERS AND OTHER PAINT BOOTH PARTS – FAQ

 You have many choices available when it comes to purchasing a filter, but not all filters or filter purchases are made equal.
 Some paint booth filters include installation services while others include installation by shop personnel.
 It’s important to know exactly what you need before you complete your purchases.

-Choosing the Right Air Filter for Your Booth
+Choosing the Right Air Filter for Your Spray Booth

 Before you begin the process of replacing the filter on your equipment, you must take accurate measurements to ensure that you’re purchasing the right filter.
 Quite often, we see filters cut too short or not wide enough.
 If particles pass through into your paint booth from an incorrectly-sized filter or air bypass filters with pre-existing paint still attached to its fan blades, it can cause them to operate out of balance.
 This leads to vibrations within the entire system, damaging its bearings and other components, loosening electrical connections, and causing additional failures.
 It’s important to learn how to determine when your filters are dirty or need a change.

 You may be tempted to purchase a less-expensive filter, but don’t be fooled—an inferior filter may be costlier to your business in the long run, as a lack of quality air diffusion can ultimately end up damaging your paint booth.
 We will guide you through the basic process of determining the right filter and replacement parts for your paint booths by providing detailed explanations for our frequently asked questions.

 What is the difference between an intake/ceiling and an exhaust filter?